joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

   }
 ```

-Therefore, we may also remove `continue = true;` line in three of the checks (as it is now redundant).
+Note that we may also remove `continue = true;` in three of the checks (as it is now redundant).
+If we do the same process on the `do-while` example, we
+may remove these lines as well.

 For this reason, the following is true: